shervinea/cheatsheet-translation/et/cs-229-machine-learning-tips-and-tricks.md

 **3. In a context of a binary classification, here are the main metrics that are important to track in order to assess the performance of the model.**

-&#10230; Siin on meil põhi mõõdikud, mille jälgimine on oluline, et mõõta meie mudeli toivimist binaarse klassifikatsiooni kontekstis.
+&#10230; Siin on meil põhi mõõdikud, mille jälgimine on oluline, et mõõta meie mudeli võimekust binaarse klassifikatsiooni kontekstis.

 <br>

 **4. Confusion matrix ― The confusion matrix is used to have a more complete picture when assessing the performance of a model.
 It is defined as follows:**

-&#10230; Eksimismaatriks - Eksimismaatriksit kasutatakse mudeli toivimise hindamisel täielikuma pildi saamiseks.
+&#10230; Eksimismaatriks - Eksimismaatriksit kasutatakse mudeli võimekust hindamisel täielikuma pildi saamiseks.
 See on defineeritud järgmiselt:

 <br>